immutable/unreal-immutable-sdk/README.md

 #### Imx Transfer

 > Note: The transfers feature require pre-approval from Immutable.
-Please reach out to us before making use of it.
+Please [contact us](https://docs.immutable.com/docs/x/contact/) before making use of it.

 To transfer tokens of type ETH, ERC20 or ERC721 use UImmutablePassport::ImxTransfer method.
 See this Blueprint example showing how to use Imx Transfer